CruSher12-byte/BrickBreaker/README.md

 # BrickBreaker
-A simple brick-breaker game made using the Java language.
+A simple brick-breaker game made using Swing library and AWT API Java language.